mattsplats/Basic-Portfolio/README.md

 Additions to the assignment include:
 * On-hover background for the nav links
-* Slight enlargement of the social link icons when hovered over
+* Reduced opacity of the social links when hovered over (previously scaled them up slightly, but this cause animation jitter in Chrome)
 * Color transitions on hovering over the submit button and portfolio "links"

 I also used `display: flex` in many places where `float` would have sufficed, to reduce the amount of manual positioning required.